 Just click on the View button to open the PDF file in a new browser tab.
 And here’s what it will look like as a PDF document:

-Creating WooCommerce PDF invoices can make it easier to manage invoices on your WooCommerce store.
+Creating PDF invoices and packing slips for WooCommerce can make it easier to manage your online store.
 It’s also a great way to prevent mistakes and can help save a lot of time.
 You can just send out the PDF invoices to customers via email, without having to go through the hassle of attaching it to the physical goods they ordered.
 This also saves the invoice and packing slips from getting damaged or lost during shipping.

 Booster Plus offers over 110+ modules to choose from which lets users customize the look and feel of their WooCommerce store.
 This is great for making your WooCommerce store stand out from the competition and deliver better customer experiences.